ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

     be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Demonstrates how to share instrument resources with other measurement services when running measurements from TestStand, without using NI gRPC Device Server
+- Demonstrates how to cancel a running measurement by calling the instrument driver's `Device Clear` VI to halt the measurement in progress

 ### Required Driver Software